-with $\epsilon_{\mathtt{max}}(R(\uf_0))$ given by \ref{epsmax}.
-Note also that in any case, one has $0< \epsilon_{\mathtt{max}}< \check\epsilon_F$. \end{Prop} \begin{proof} Should be write it ? \end{proof} This is the main result of this section.
+Proposition~\ref{PropReps} is the main result of this section.
 Note that it does not require the initial triangulation to be Delaunay or isoradial.
-It is is also completely independent of whether we perform flips or do not perform flips during the deformation.
+It is also completely independent of whether we perform flips or do not perform flips during the deformation.
 It depends only on the deformation function $F$ and on the initial radius of the initial face we start from.

 Notice that when the initial radius of the initial face becomes very small \ref{RepsIneq} implies that